Congratulations on your decision to purchase a home in Greenville, NC, or another Pitt county town!

 And today, many sellers will not entertain an offer that's not accompanied by a mortgage pre-approval.

-To get pre-approval for a loan, visit a reputable lender or bank and apply for a mortgage.
+To get pre-qualified for a loan, visit a reputable lender or bank and apply for a mortgage.
 You'll fill out some paperwork about your finances and the lender will verify the information, check your credit score and calculate your debt-to-income ratio.
 Then the lender will tell you how much you can borrow.

+Warning!
 Your loan can fall through at the last minute if you do something to alter your credit score.
 So don't make any large purchases -- like a car -- before you close on your home.

 Just because a bank says it will lend you $200,000 doesn't mean you should actually borrow that much.
 You don't want to end up "house poor," spending all of your money on your monthly mortgage payment and having nothing left for clothing, vacation, or even food!